 How much do programs cost?
 This depends on factors like travel distance, number of days, and number of students.
-Our average price is \$1658/day plus transportation costs, and includes everything except labs.
+Our average price for the current school year is \$1758/day plus transportation costs, and includes everything except labs.
 Please contact us for a quote.